lmondada/dphil-thesis/content/01_intro/02_contributions.md

 1. The emergence of hybrid quantum-classical computations is rendering the quantum circuit obsolete as the main representation of quantum computations within compilers ({{% reflink "sec:hybrid" %}}).
-2. The best optimisation outcomes will be obtained by combining classical and quantum compiler optimisations.
-The way to achieve this is by adopting abstractions that are interoperable with classical compiler infrastructure ({{% reflink "sec:need-help" %}}).
+2. The best optimisation outcomes will combine classical and quantum compiler optimisations.
+This can be achieved by adopting abstractions that are interoperable with classical compiler infrastructure ({{% reflink "sec:need-help" %}}).

 #### A graph transformation formalism for quantum computations